There are two types of candidates under the MMP electoral system:

 To lodge your party list, you must:

 complete form M224-PL and Dec.
 This form sets out the candidates in order of preference and contains their name, address and phone number.
 You should liaise with list candidates about their details to be recorded on the list.
 You may use the on-line system to prepare the party list.
-When you are ready, you should print it, sign it and deliver it to the Electoral Commission by hand, post or fax.
+When you are ready, you should print it, sign it and deliver it to the Electoral Commission by hand, post, fax or email.
 The form also includes a statutory declaration stating:

 - that you are satisfied that each candidate named on the list is qualified to be a candidate.
 A candidate must be enrolled as a voter, be a New Zealand citizen, and not be disqualified from enrolment.
 You should ask candidates not born in New Zealand to produce evidence of their New Zealand citizenship, such as a certificate of citizenship or a copy of their passport, and